Free Case Review

 A man was struck by a teenage driver while crossing a street in Chicago.
 He sustained a comminuted and depressed lateral tibial plateau fracture with associated hem arthrosis.
 He underwent open reduction and internal fixation with an anterior compartment fasciotomy.
 Case settled for $250,000.00.

-Handling a variety of car accident cases
+What types of car accident cases do you handle?

 There are many different types of vehicles, accidents, and reasons for accidents.
 No matter the specifics, our attorneys are prepared to help you.
 We handle cases involving: